 Now, let’s review all the pricing options.

-This plan is suitable for small businesses with tight budgets.
-It allows you to develop your internal tool, connect your database to it, publish the app, invite an unlimited number of developers and users to collaborate.
-Control the access to your app by configuring user permissions.
-Add viewers and editors.
+This plan is suitable for small and midsized businesses.
+It allows you to develop your internal tool, connect your database to it, control the access to your app by configuring user permissions.
+You can also add custom components if the out-of-the-box functionality isn't enough.
+App branding (colors and styles) is available.

 It’s all about similarities.
 What about the differences?